kghose/Chhobi/Readme.md

 1. [DONE] SQL queries bind values
 1. [DONE] Holding table mailing + copy to separate directory + resize as needed
 1. [DONE] Step through pictures
-1. Phonon to view videos
 1. [DONE] Keyword adn caption storing in database
-1. Implement searching by caption
-1. Implement sub-selection by keywords
 1. [DONE] Change to a dense panel ("lighttable") like arrangement?
 Need to switch to click to select and double click to hold model
 1. [DONE] Refactor code to merge PhotoInfo and PhotoMetaData
 1. [DONE] Add separators every x photos with some kind of date identification to help us locate things faster.
-1. Put a nice border round the preview (need to subclass something)
 1. [DONE] Remove images from holding table